Kim is an RN and author of the book "360 Health: Your Guide to Cancer Prevention, Healing Foods, & Total Body Wellness."

 Studies have also shown that a high sugar diet negatively affects cholesterol levels, more so than exogenous cholesterol consumption.
 One study showed that people who ate the most sugar had the lowest HDL ("good" cholesterol) and the highest triglycerides (blood fats).
 Those who ate the least sugar had the highest HDL and lowest triglycerides.
 So we don't need to avoid liver just because of cholesterol.

 Another myth is that we should not eat liver because toxins are stored in animal livers.
 This is NOT the case.
 True, toxins are filtered through the liver and out of the body, but they are not stored in the liver.
 Toxins are stored in fat cells.
 When eating liver, however, it would be best to consider the source and eat livers from grass-fed beef or pasture-raised poultry.
 This ensures that the animal is not given antibiotics or hormones and has lived as "cleanly" as possible.

 Myth #3: Liver Contains High Levels of Vitamin A Which May Be Toxic

 It's true that liver is a rich source of vitamin A. But liver contains vitamin A in its most natural and bioavailable form, retinol.
 Studies that have shown vitamin A toxicity in individuals largely used the synthetic forms of the vitamin.
-Obtaining vitamin A through foods lends to a natural balance/counterbalance of fat soluble vitamins.
+Obtaining vitamin A through foods leads to a natural balance/counterbalance of fat-soluble vitamins.
 Thus, vitamins A, D, and K work synergistically in foods which is not the case when these are taken as isolated supplements.
 Women who are pregnant, especially, should not supplement with vitamin A, but overall, getting the vitamin through food sources like liver is generally regarded as safe.
 That being said, the recommendation for pregnant women is still to get not more than 10,000 IU of vitamin A per day.